Merahi metua no Tehamana: Other portraits

 The only other portrait known certainly to be of Teha'amana is a sculpted head in the form of a hollow mask in the Musée d'Orsay.
 The wood carving is curious because it carries a roughly hewn figure of Eve on its inside.
-Stuckey suggests this is a reference to the Edenic paradise Gauguin said he had found with Teha'amana, but also observes that Gauguin had questioned her fidelity in his Noa Noa account and suggests the figure might also represent fantasies on Teha'amana's part as Eve the temptress, the greens eyes of the polychromed head perhaps signifying jealousy.
+Stuckey suggests this is a reference to the Edenic paradise Gauguin said he had found with Teha'amana, but also observes that Gauguin had questioned her fidelity in his Noa Noa account and suggests the figure might also represent fantasies on Teha'amana's part as Eve the temptress, the green eyes of the polychromed head perhaps signifying jealousy.